 Modern scanning techniques have shown that it is often the case that it is actually the effect of the inflammation and fluid congestion caused by the injury that causes the pressure on the nerve, as opposed to, for instance, the disc putting direct pressure on the nerve.

+So, should you see an Osteopath for sciatica?
+Is osteopathy good for scaitica?
 As an osteopath, I treat sciatica a lot.
-I won’t go into specifics of the treatment as it will vary from person to person but Osteopathy looks to help the body heal and with sciatica it is a case of helping resolve with the inflammation, the cause of the inflammation and the factors the pre-disposed to the injury in the first place.
+I won't go into specifics of the treatment as it will vary from person to person but Osteopathy looks to help the body heal and with sciatica it is a case of helping resolve with the inflammation, the cause of the inflammation and the factors that pre-disposed to the injury in the first place.
 By treating the cause and not the effect osteopathy can provide effective and lasting relief from sciatica.
+Exercises and self-help techniques are also vitally important in helping resolve sciatica, and you will be taught these as part of the treatment.

 Philip Waldman D.O.
-FSCCO Registered Osteopath and Cranial Osteopath is also founder and director of Chelsea Natural Health, which is based on the Fulham Road in SW10.
+FSCCO Registered Osteopath and Cranial Osteopath is also founder and director of Chelsea Natural Health, which is based on the Fulham Road in SW10 9PJ.
+Philip also works in Brighton and Hove.